 After the Hunger games, I dare say that this is the best dystopian novel you can get out there.
 You might’ve already watched the movies so might be thinking that the book will be more or less the same but they most definitely aren’t like every other Novel turned movie (Although there are certain exceptions).

 As you already know, Veronica Roth’s Divergent is the first in the series and it was also Veronica Roth’s debut novel.
 Like the majority of the novels here, this one too is set in a post-apocalyptic world (Chicago) and the humanity here is split into 5 factions– Abnegation (the selfless), Amity (the peaceful), Candor (the honest), Dauntless (the brave), and Erudite (the intelligent).

 These factions reminded me too much of Hogwarts Houses; for eg–both Abnegation and Amity would be Hufflepuff House, Erudite is obviously Ravenclaw’s house, while Candor and Dauntless are Gryffindor (40 points for Gryffindor).

-The story revolves around Beatrice Prior who is from an Abnegation family and who has been tested as a Divergent but her test administrator Tori tells her to keep it a secret.
+The story revolves around Beatrice Prior who is from an Abnegation family and who has been tested as a Movie Like Divergent but her test administrator Tori tells her to keep it a secret.
 At the age of 16 she tests for which faction she’s best suited for and picks Dauntless to everyone’s shock (including mine).

 From here on her trails start, in dauntless you have to earn your place or become factionless so Tris and the others have to work hard.
 During this time she gets close to Four, her instructor, and later starts a romantic relationship with him that involves almost killing him or dying.
 The books are quite impressive but I can’t say the same for the movie.